 HLSL simulates most of the effects that a CRT arcade monitor has on the video, making the result look a lot more authentic.
 However, HLSL requires some effort on the user’s part: the settings you use are going to be tailored to your PC’s system specs, and especially the monitor you’re using.
 Additionally, there were hundreds of thousands of monitors out there in arcades.
 Each was tuned and maintained differently, meaning there is no one correct appearance to judge by either.
 Basic guidelines will be provided here to help you, but you may also wish to ask for opinions on popular MAME-centric forums.

 Resolution is a very important subject for HLSL settings.
-You will want MAME to be using the native resolution of your monitor to avoid additional distortion and lag created by your monitor upscaling the display image.
+You will want MAME to be using the native resolution of your monitor to avoid additional distortion and lag caused by your monitor upscaling the display image.

-Some older LCD displays used a native resolution of 1280x1024 and were a 5:4 aspect ratio.
+Some older LCD displays used a native resolution of 1280×1024 and were a 5:4 aspect ratio.
 There’s not enough extra space to display artwork, and you’ll end up with some very slight pillarboxing, but the results will be still be good and on-par with a 4:3 monitor.

 You will need to have followed the initial MAME setup instructions elsewhere in this manual before beginning.
 Official MAME distributions include BGFX as of MAME 0.172, so you don’t need to download any additional files.

-mame.ini in your text editor of choice (e.g. Notepad), and
+mame.ini file in your text editor of choice (e.g. Notepad), and

 Now, you may want to take a moment to look below at the Configuration Settings section to see how to set up these next options.

-As referenced in Order of Config Loading, MAME has a order in which it
+As explained in Order of Config Loading, MAME has a order in which it

-mame.ini, but to take full advantage of the power of MAME’s config files, you’ll want to
+take full advantage of the power of MAME’s configuration files, you’ll want to

 In particular, you will want the

 bgfx_screen_chains to be specific to each

-Save your .INI file(s) and you’re ready to begin.
+Save your INI file(s) and you’re ready to begin.